-Pacific Avenue and some of the east west streets (e.g., Church Street, Walnut Avenue, Cathcart Street and pedestrian paseo or lane) will include opportunities for the extension of retail and restaurant activities into the public right-of-way.
+Pacific Avenue and some of the east-west streets (e.g., Church Street, Walnut Avenue, Cathcart Street) will include opportunities for the extension of retail and restaurant activities into the public right-of-way.
 These extension areas will be managed by the City and its designated agent through revocable licenses [See Section 24.10.2340 of the Zoning Ordinance].
 The following guidelines shall govern the physical design of these extension areas: